csci104/site/labs/lab9/index.md

 ##### Exercises:
 1. You are making another trek to St. Ives, but this time, you want to bring 5 friends, including at least 2 Computer Science majors.
 Let's say you have 21 friends to choose from, and exactly 7 of them are CS majors.
 How many different groups of 5 can you select?
-2. How many possible passwords are there, if your computer system requires a password with 8 alphanumerical characters with at least 1 upper case character, 1 lower case character, and 1 digit?
-3. You're visiting animal sanctuaries across the nation.
-There are 90 animal sanctuaries: 40 have pigs, 50 have cows, 80 have chickens, 21 have both pigs and cows, 41 have both cows and chickens, and 33 have both pigs and chickens.
-Determine the number of sanctuaries that have pigs 🐷, cows 🐮, and chickens 🐔.
-4. How many 32-bit strings have exactly 23 ones and 9 zeros?
+2. How many 32-bit strings have exactly 23 ones and 9 zeros?
-5. The average pig litter consists of 7 piglets.
+3. The average pig litter consists of 7 piglets.
 In how many ways can a mother pig of 7 piglets have exactly 2 girls?
-6. How many anagrams can we make from the word "BOOKKEEPERS"?
+4. How many anagrams can we make from the word "BOOKKEEPERS"?
 (Fun trivia fact: bookkeeper(s) is the only word in the English language with three consecutive repeated letters!)
 How does this change if we require S to always follow R?
-7. We have 5 breakout rooms and 30 students in lab.
+5. We have 5 breakout rooms and 30 students in lab.
 How many ways can we distribute 30 students into the 5 breakout rooms?